Caidreabh Gàidheil

 Gu dé is rùn air a' Chaidreabh?

-The Jam is not a conference, seminar or a typical meeting.
-Instead, it is a gathering intended to bring about three different levels of change: the internal (self), the interpersonal (relationships), and the systemic (the whole).
-On the internal level, it is a place for participants to share and reflect on our life journeys and what makes us who we are today.
-It is an opportunity to grow in self-knowledge, to ask meaningful questions, to unlearn our fears and blocks, access our hearts, and open our minds to move more boldly in the world.
+Gu pearsanta | On the personal level, we reflect on our life journeys and what makes us who we are today.
+We’ll grow in self-knowledge, face our fears, access our hearts, and open our minds to move more boldly in the world.
 It is a time to recharge and renew and to experience self-care and personal sustainability.

-On the interpersonal level, we come together to share our culture, our stories, and our struggles, to deepen our understanding of each other and of ourselves.
-The Jam values diversity and seeks to bring together a diverse group of Gaelic activists and enthusiasts no matter what your level of Gaelic or the nature of your work in the Gaelic community.
+Ri chéile | On the interpersonal level, we come together to share our culture, our stories and our struggles, to deepen our understanding of each other and of ourselves.
+We explore the ways in which we work together to effectively move through moments of difficulty and conflict.

-Bha a' chiad Chaidreabh | The first Nova Scotia Gaels' Jam was held in 2013, in North River, Cape Breton.
+Bha a' chiad Chaidreabh | The first Nova Scotia Gaels' Jam was held in 2013, on the North Shore of Cape Breton.
 Gaels from across Nova Scotia gathered to create community and share their hopes, longings, wisdom, struggles, and strengths.
-Since then, we have hosted Nova Scotia Gaels' Jams in 2014, 2015, and 2019, as well as mini-Jams (Jamagan) in 20616, 2017, 2018, at various locations in Nova Scotia, as well as online in 2021.
+Since then, we have hosted Nova Scotia Gaels' Jams in 2014, 2015, and 2019, as well as mini-Jams (Jamagan) in 2016, 2017, 2018, at various locations in Nova Scotia, as well as online in 2021 & 2022.
 We have drawn strength from being together.
-And we have dreamed of sharing the experience with Gaels in other parts of Canada, in Scotland, Ireland, the US, and around the world.
+And we have dreamed of sharing the experience with Gaels in other parts of Canada, in Scotland, Ireland, the US, and around the world as well as other minority language groups.

 Bring your questions, your longings, your struggles, your hopes.
 We will learn from one another as we work together for transformation of our communities and our world.